saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 # Ping Wheel

-Based on the work by Errrrrrr, this new implementation is proposed, targeting merging into BAR as a default widget for all players.
+Based on the work by Errrrrrr and a new design by IceXuick, this new implementation is proposed, targeting merging into BAR as a default widget for all players.

 ![some features](wheel_opts.png "Ping wheel")